5 key questions before starting to sell on Amazon

 1) Is Amazon even a market for my products?

-This is probably the most common question we hear from those facing the choice of defining their e-commerce strategy, as well as product development plans, exports, channel expansion, or those undergoing digital transformation of their business.
+This is probably the most common question we hear from those who are faced with the choice of defining their e-commerce strategy, but also product development plans, exports, expanding distribution channels, or undergoing digital transformation of their business.

-Let's take a look at the e-commerce market in numbers comparing Poland against the countries of the European Union where Amazon operates.
-This comparison is supported by data from E-commerce Europe reports https://www.ecommerce-europe.eu
+Let’s look at the e-commerce market in numbers by comparing Poland to other countries in the European Union where Amazon is present.
+The comparison is supported by data from E-commerce Europe reports https://www.ecommerce-europe.eu

-There are several key figures in them that you should consider when deciding whether Amazon is the place for your products.
+There are several key data points that you should take into account when making the decision regarding whether Amazon is the right place for your products.

-Market size.
-If e-commerce is the market you are betting on in your development strategy and the basis for this decision was the Polish market, its potential and growth, see how this compares to other EU countries.
-British e-commerce is nearly 19 times larger than Polish, French almost 10 times larger and German a staggering 6 times larger.
+• Market size.
+If e-commerce is the market you are betting on in your development strategy and the basis for this decision was the Polish market, its potential and growth, see how this relates to other EU countries.
+The UK e-commerce market is nearly 19 times larger than the Polish one, the French market is nearly 10 times larger, and the German market is 6 times larger.

-Demographics.
-If your products are very niche and you need broad reach, statistically in France and the UK you have twice the chance of finding customers for your products.
+• Demographics.
+If your products are quite niche and you need broad outreach, statistically in France and the UK you have twice the chance of finding customers for your products.
 Germany, with a population of 82 million people, opens a market that is 2.15 times larger than Poland.

-Leading e-commerce platform.
-Among the 3 largest e-economies in Western Europe, Amazon has a dominant market position, thus aggregating the overwhelming majority of the entire European e-commerce within 3 domains - Amazon.de, Amazon.fr and Amazon.co.uk
+• Leading e-commerce platform.
+Among the 3 largest e-economies in Western Europe, Amazon holds a dominant market position, thus aggregating the majority of the entire European e-commerce within 3 domains – Amazon.de, Amazon.fr, and Amazon.co.uk.

-The above data should help in making the decision on the question, "Whether?"
-Of course, most businesses are focused on their domestic market, often offering products taking into account local conditions, having formal and product constraints, which can be an obstacle to export development.
-For this reason, the answer to the question, "Whether?" should take into account the horizon of years ahead, development of the offer, investment in the brand and its presence in various countries, and not just here and now.
+The above data should help in making a decision to the question "Whether?"
+The answer should take into account the horizon of years ahead, the development of your offerings, investments in the brand and its presence in various countries, and not just here and now.

 2) What are my business goals on Amazon?

-I am a manufacturer and I have my own brand.
+I am a manufacturer and have my own brand.

 I am an OEM manufacturer.